Discover more from The Shortcut

 Motion sickness is a worry with any VR headset, but what about PlayStation VR2?

-Not everyone is equipped to handle the mind trickery that occurs during virtual reality, which is why you may be wondering if PSVR 2 makes you feel sick.
-After all, motion sickness can be an all too common occurrence for some VR players – even traditional displays can cause some people to feel a little queasy, depending on the game.
+Not everyone is equipped to handle the mind trickery that virtual reality creates, which is why you may be wondering if PSVR 2 makes you feel sick.
+After all, motion sickness can be common for some VR players and even traditional displays can make some people feel a little queasy, depending on the game.

-Great strides have been made in combating motion sickness in VR, however.
-Higher refresh rate displays have helped reduce ghosting and make games appear smoother in motion, and additional comfort settings can also tackle the issue – like making navigating around virtual worlds feel less jarring.
+Huge strides have been made to combat motion sickness in VR, however.
+Higher refresh rate displays have helped reduce ghosting and make games appear smoother in motion and comfort settings can also help – like making navigating around virtual worlds feel less jarring.
 But does PSVR 2 make you feel sick?
 And is PSVR 2 worth it if you are susceptible to motion sickness?
+Here’s what you need to know.

-While Sony has adopted many of the best practices that other manufacturers have introduced, it doesn’t mean some PSVR 2 games won’t make you feel queasy at times.
-Again, several features help the PSVR 2 mitigate motion sickness.
+While Sony has adopted many of the best practices other manufacturers have introduced, it doesn’t mean that some PSVR 2 games won’t make you feel queasy at times.
+Several features help the PSVR 2 mitigate motion sickness.
 Sony’s headset has a fast refresh rate of 90Hz/120Hz that makes things easier on the eyes and a novel feature that not many other headsets have: a vent.
-The vent can prevent you from feeling stuffy and from the headset from steaming up during more vigorous gaming sessions.
+The vent can prevent you from feeling stuffy and from the headset steaming up during more vigorous gaming sessions.

-PSVR 2 doesn’t eliminate the risk of motion sickness entirely, then, but there are some things you can do to reduce your chances of feeling nauseous if you’re planning on buying Sony’s headset.
+PSVR 2 doesn’t eliminate the risk of motion sickness, but there are some things you can do to reduce your chances of feeling nauseous if you’re planning on buying Sony’s headset.

 How to reduce motion sickness when using PSVR 2 😌